Dietetic Internships at Hebrew Rehabilitation Center

 Dietetics Training in a Hospital Setting

-If you’re training to become a Registered Dietitian, Hebrew Rehabilitation Center offers the only ACEND-accredited internship in New England in a geriatric long-term care setting.
+The Hebrew Rehabilitation Center Dietetic Internship is the only internship in New England in a geriatric long-term care setting.
 As a long-term chronic care hospital, we serve patients with complex medical needs, including person-centered care for those with chronic illness and short-term post-acute care for patients recovering from a hospitalization, illness, or surgery.

 With locations in Boston and at NewBridge on the Charles in Dedham, Hebrew Rehabilitation Center is the only senior health care organization affiliated with Harvard Medical School.
 And as part of the broader Hebrew SeniorLife network, we offer a full continuum of care for seniors.